boveus/hyrax-wiki/Migrate-data-from-Sufia-6-to-Sufia-7-[Work-In-Progress].md

 Please note these scripts are still under development and are not ready for production use.
-But they are ready for testing

-TL;DR. Two steps.
+But please do start testing and check out the outstanding issues.

+This is a two step process.
 From a Sufia 6 application export to a set of JSON files the metadata of all the GenericFiles and Collections.
 From a Sufia 7 application read the JSON files and create GenericWorks/FileSet/Files, then Collections.

-## Long version

-### Step 1 (from a Sufia 6 application)
+## Step 1 (from a Sufia 6 application)
 - Upgrade your app to the latest Sufia 6 release, and then pin to sufia-6.x to get the most recent export code.
 - You'll want to put your application in read-only or maintenance mode.
 - First run the survey script; this writes the ID of every collection and generic file to the database: